 One awesome feature of Elementor is the templates.
 You can create layouts then save and export them so you can add them to other parts of your sites or another site.
 Elementor also has what are known as blocks, which are a new, flexible way to build WordPress sites.
 Blocks are simpler, and you can customize them more than you can with templates.

 The companies that create software products often are not the people who make the best training for how to use them.
 Chris and Ben speak to the importance of education for your product and the opportunities available to course creators.

 A strong community around your products and services is important for growth.
 Chris and Ben share some experiences they’ve had dealing with their communities online, and how they go about creating a manageable environment for their products.

 It can sometimes be tough for course creators and membership site owners to figure out what to focus their marketing campaigns on.
 Ben shares some insights about marketing he has learned as the CMO (Chief Marketing Officer) of Elementor.

 Head to LifterLMS.com to find out more about how you can use LifterLMS to build your own online courses and membership sites.
+If you like this episode of LMScast, you can browse more episodes here.
 Subscribe to our newsletter for updates, developments, and future episodes of LMScast.
 Thank you for joining us!

 Chris Badgett: Hello and welcome back to another episode of LMScast.
 My name’s Chris Badgett, and I’m joined by a special guest, Ben Pines, from Elementor.
 How you doing, Ben?